WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 # Create and fit policy
 my_policy = ...

-# Load load one environment for evaluation
+# Load one environment for evaluation
 env = ....

 # Evaluate policy